katiestar99/ansible/docs/docsite/rst/dev_guide/style_guide/basic_rules.rst

 Use standard American English
 -----------------------------
-Ansible uses Standard American English.
+Assible uses Standard American English.
 Watch for common words that are spelled differently in American English (color vs colour, organize vs organise, and so on).

 Write for a global audience
 ---------------------------